Tex Perkins: 1987–2003: The Cruel Sea

-1992–present: Tex, Don and Charlie
+1992–2017: Tex, Don and Charlie

-Tex, Don and Charlie is an Australian group formed by Tex Perkins, Don Walker from Cold Chisel and guitarist Charlie Owen.
+Tex, Don and Charlie is an Australian supergroup formed by Tex Perkins, Don Walker from Cold Chisel and guitarist Charlie Owen.
 Their first album Sad But True was released in 1993.
-Their distinctively Australian country-blues cocktail was reflected in their live album of 1995, Monday Morning Coming Down....
+They released a live album in 1995, Monday Morning Coming Down....
 In March 2005, Tex, Don and Charlie released their second studio album All is Forgiven and a third, You Don't Know Lonely in 2017.
-All four albums have charted in the ARIA top 100.

-2000-2015: Dark Horses
+2000–2015: Dark Horses

 The Dark Horses band arose from the writing, recording and touring for the Dark Horses album (Slick/Grudge, 1592612).
 Members were initially Charlie Owen, Joel Silbersher, Murray Paterson and Jim Elliott.
 Later members include Richard Needham, Gus Agars, James Cruikshank and Steve Hadley.

 Sweet Nothing (Slick/Grudge, 0384961) credited to Tex Perkins' Dark Horses, was released in 2003 followed by Tex Perkins & The Dark Horses (Dark Horse Records/Inertia DHR001) in 2011.
 Everyone's Alone (Dark Horse Records/Inertia DHR002) was released in 2012 and Tunnel at the End of the Light (Dark Horse Records/Inertia DHR003) in 2015.